The purpose of this article is to show you, step by step, how to create a captivating cave aquascape in a 5 gallon tank.

 The limited space of a 5 gallon tank makes aquascaping a challenge.

 But, these space constraints can also be an advantage.

 The placement of each rock and each plant requires deliberate thought in such a confined space, and so the end result is often more intricate than an aquascape in a larger tank.

 Maintenance is also much easier in small tank.

 One 5 gallon bucket is all you would need to perform a 100% water change.

-But, the size of a 5 gallon also limits the amount of fish you can have, and we all like having lots of fish.
+But, the size of a 5 gallon also limits the number of fish you can have, and we all like having lots of fish.

-If you interested in learning about which aquarium fish are particularly suited to life in a 5 gallon, check out my article on the best fish for a 5 gallon tank.
+If you are interested in which aquarium fish are best suited to life in a 5 gallon, check out my article on the best fish for a 5 gallon tank.

 I hope you found inspiration to create your own 5 gallon cave aquascape.